 - 3 pounds of organic sugar (or, ideally, raw, organic honey just to taste to truly experience the blossom)

-- 1 1/2 ounces citric acid
+- 2T citric acid

-- 5 cinnamon sticks (optional)
+- 3 cinnamon sticks (optional)

-(HINT: This also makes CRAZY delicious ice cubes that can be dropped into a cocktail or blended into a slush with alcohol if you desire a more adult indulgence of Elder.
+(HINT: This makes CRAZY delicious ice cubes that can be dropped into a cocktail or blended into a slush with alcohol if you desire a more adult indulgence of Elder.
 I’m not saying, I’m just saying…)

 Bless and blessed be!